pdhub/MeanProjects/README.md

 # MeanProjects
-Repository of all the projects created using MEAN stack
+Repository of all the projects created using MEAN stack.
+This one is for the chat application